 Spring is finally here!
 That means losing an hour of sleep, flowers blooming everywhere, and the end of the school year is right around the corner.
 It also means its time to start getting ready to hand over the leadership of your GSA to new students!

-Over 70 GSA activists, GSA advisors, and allies came together at GSA Network's Long Beach/South Bay GSA Leadership Summit, held at Long Beach City College on Saturday, January 22, 2011, to gain new skills, learn their legal rights, make new friendships, and help build a stronger GSA movement in Long Beach and the South Bay of Los Angeles Co
+Over 70 GSA activists, GSA advisors, and allies came together at GSA Network's Long Beach/South Bay GSA Leadership Summit, held at Long Beach City College on Saturday, January 22, 2011, to gain new skills, learn their legal rights, make new friendships, and help build a stronger GSA movement in Long Beach and the South Bay of Los Angeles County.

 GSA Network supports the DREAM Act, which has a chance to get passed in Congress right now, and President Obama has pledged to sign it.
 The DREAM Act passed the House on Wednesday, December 8th and now it faces passage in the Senate.
 This legislation would enable undocumented youth who grew up in the U.S. to access college and citizenship.
+Call Congress today to tell them you support the DREAM Act.
+Call the Congressional switchboard at (202) 224-3121 and ask for your senators' office.

 Have you wondered what it takes to make your school safer and more accepting for LGBTQ students?